patacongo/Pascal/doc/PascalNotes.md

 - There are probably other bad behaviors that might happen(?).
 Maybe crashes or hangs.
 The error conditions all need to be analyzed and tested.

 **64-Bit Integer Types**.
 I believe that the `INT64` type is needed only for long file positions in procedures like `SEEK` and functions like `FILEPOS` and `FILESIZE`.
 Currently, `INT64` is  simply aliased inside the compiler to `LONGINTEGER`, thus limiting the size of files that can be handled.

+**NULL Statements**.
+In some cases, the compiler allows a *NULL Statement*, i.e., an extra semi-colon in contexts where one is not needed.
+In other cases, it does not permit these NULL statements.
+Need to make this consistent.